15350 Naganuma: Orbit and classification

 Naganuma is a non-family asteroid from the main belt's background population.
-It orbits the Sun in the inner asteroid belt at a distance of 1.7–3.0 AU once every 3 years and 8 months (1,343 days; semi-major axis of 2.38 AU).
+It orbits the Sun in the inner asteroid belt at a distance of 1.7–3.0 astronomical units (AU) once every 3 years and 8 months (1,343 days; semi-major axis of 2.38 AU).
 Its orbit has an eccentricity of 0.27 and an inclination of 5° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at the Yatsugatake South Base Observatory in November 1994.